mau-JS/OracleML/README.md

 * Replace Negative values in Number of Loans with NaN.
 * Remove non numeric characters in 'Delay from due Date' feature.
 * Convert 'Age' to numeric type.
+* Replaced underscores in Credit Mix with NaN.
 * Remove non numeric characters from 'Monthly Balance'.
 * Mode imputation per Customer for all missing data (sometimes data already in possesion was missing on other requests).
 * Removed 'Annual Income' outliers using IQR.